The P\'olya-Tchebotarev problem with semiclassical external fields: Solving the max-min problem

-where $g$ is an analytic function around $w_k$.
-Equating identity above to $-M$ and making $R \to 0$ we see that since $\Im \rho_k \neq 0$ (see \eqref{eq:formL}), $\theta$ oscillates between $(0,2\pi)$, giving a spiral behavior, or around a constant, making a slightly deformed line segment.
+where $g$ is analytic at $w_k$.
+Equating identity above to $-M$ and making $R \to 0$ we see that if $ \rho_k > 0$, the solution set is a curve winding around $w_k$, while if $ \rho_k < 0$, there is a neighborhood of $w_k$ in which the solution set is empty.

 Let $S=S_M$ be the union of the type (i) curves.
-For sufficiently large $M$, the set
+Define